4chan/4chan-JS/README.md

 ## About ##

-8 years ago, our very own DamageInc created the first 4chan extension as a Firefox add-on.
+In 2004, our very own DamageInc created the first 4chan extension as a Firefox add-on.
 Now, we've implemented these features directly into the site, open sourced it, and invite the community to contribute code and feedback.

 In addition, we offer a read-only JSON API that you can read more about [here](https://github.com/4chan/4chan-API).